Open Source Investigations Training

 IICI/Berkeley HRC Course

 In partnership with the Institute of International Criminal Investigations (IICI), Berkeley HRC offers a flagship 28-hour open source investigation course for professionals across a variety of fields including, but not limited to, international human rights and criminal analysts and investigators, law enforcement, lawyers, and investigative journalists.
 Case studies and exercises focus on the investigation of violations of international criminal, humanitarian and human rights law.
 Scholarships are available for those with financial need.
-Check this page and the IICI course page for details on upcoming trainings.

 Private Berkeley HRC Training